 In our institution, we routinely perform the following MR sequences: coronal T1-weighted, coronal short tau inversion recovery (STIR), axial T1-weighted, axial T2-weighted fat-suppressed, sagittal proton density (PD) weighted fat-suppressed, and sagittal T2-weighted sequences.
 Further sequences are tailored according to what is seen on initial imaging, and the benefits of using gadolinium (Gd) are weighed against the risks.
 If an ultrasound-guided biopsy is under consideration we require a Gd-enhanced T1-weighted fat-suppressed sequence to see if enough synovial tissue is visualized to merit an ultrasound-guided biopsy.

-Pain at the origin of common flexor or extensor group of tendons is usually termed epicondylitis. ...
+Pain at the origin of common flexor or extensor group of tendons is usually termed epicondylitis.
+Even though ...